 Skip to main content Skip to footer

-Submission on round 4 of the Australian and New Zealand Standard Classification of Occupations (ANZSCO) consultation
+Round 4 Australian and New Zealand Standard Classification of Occupations (ANZSCO) consultation

 Our submission to the Australian Bureau of Statistics round 4 of the Australian and New Zealand Standard Classification of Occupations (ANZSCO) consultation includes feedback from industry to propose and endorse various changes to automotive occupations.